gibsongelera/magic-apple-harvest/README.md

-# Magic Apple Harvest Game
+Click here to play # Magic Apple Harvest Game

 A fun and engaging browser-based game where you catch falling apples!
 Test your reflexes and aim for the highest score.